Understanding tags

 Step 1

-Hover to the right of a tag in your sidebar, and click the 3 vertical dots that appear.
+Hover to the right of a tag in your sidebar, and click the three-dot menu that appears.

 Step 2